-Open your eyes to insights
+Step 1: Open your eyes to insights

 While most company leaders would prefer too much data over not enough, trying to make sense of all those numbers in a spreadsheet can be like drinking from a firehose.
 Endless rows of numbers simply don’t tell a story.
 And CEOs, board members, department heads, and other C-suite executives don’t always have the financial training or the time to make sense of the numbers.

-Take off the blinders
+Step 2: Take off the blinders

 If you’re working primarily with spreadsheets, you can easily spend half a day producing a graphic, only to have all your work undone by a last-minute update to the data it’s based on.
 Even when things go well, you’re likely to spend so much time on producing the graphic that you don’t have enough time to analyze the “why” behind the numbers.

-Visualizing financial data drives better decision-making
+Step 3: Visualizing financial data drives better decision-making

 Despite the current lack of visualization in reporting, CFOs recognize the need to improve the way they present their financial data.
-When asked what FP&A teams could do the be more effective, 31% of CFOs mentioned improving data visualization skills.
+When asked what FP&A teams could do to be more effective, 31% of CFOs mentioned improving data visualization skills.
 In another survey, 53% said improving data visualization is an initiative their team would undertake within the next year.